github/docs/content/rest/guides/using-the-rest-api-to-interact-with-checks.md

 {% data reusables.apps.checks-availability %}

-To use the check suites API, the GitHub App must have the `checks:write` permission and can also subscribe to the [check_suite](/webhooks/event-payloads/#check_suite) webhook.
+To use the endpoints to manage check suites, the {% data variables.product.prodname_github_app %} must have the `checks:write` permission and can also subscribe to the [check_suite](/webhooks/event-payloads/#check_suite) webhook.

 {% data reusables.shortdesc.authenticating_github_app %}